anolan23/yesla/README.md

 # Yesla

 This project is for frontend practice.
-It is an remake of the Tesla website
+It is a copy of tesla.com website.